official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 301. The Cabinet Office paper ended with a statement that the US should be encouraged to consult widely on its plans.

-100 Paper Cabinet Office, 8 March 2002, ‘Iraq: Options Paper’.
+[^100]: Paper Cabinet Office, 8 March 2002, ‘Iraq: Options Paper’.

 440

-The Report of the Iraq Inquiry302.
-The Cabinet Office also provided a paper, produced by the FCO, on the attitudes of selected third countries, which is addressed in the Box below.101
+302. The Cabinet Office also provided a paper, produced by the FCO, on the attitudes of selected third countries, which is addressed in the Box below.[^101]

 Attitudes of selected third countries, March 2002